docs

 What a good ERA posting workflow does

 File intake with payer and practice validation.
 When an 835 file arrives from the clearinghouse, the system should confirm the payer identifier in NM1 loop 1000A, the payee NPI or tax ID in 1000B, and the practice context before opening any CLP loops.
-Multi-practice billing companies need this check to prevent an ERA file for one client from posting against another client's claims.
+Multi-practice billing companies need this check so an ERA for one client cannot post against another client's claims.
 Medi routes ERAs to the practice context the payee NPI resolves to and surfaces any NPI mismatch as an exception before matching begins.

 Claim and service-line matching.
 The system needs to find the original submitted claim for each CLP.
 The primary matching key is the patient control number in CLP01, which should match the claim control number the billing system assigned to the 837 submission.
 When CLP01 does not match any open claim — because the claim was submitted under a different control number, or because the claim is in a different practice context, or because the payer modified the control number — the line is unmatched and needs human resolution.
 Service-line matching within a matched CLP uses the procedure code and date combination from SVC to find the specific charge line.

 Adjustment code routing.
 Once a claim matches, every CAS group code and CARC should drive a specific ledger action.
-CO adjustments post as contractual write-offs (no patient bill, no appeal queue).
-PR adjustments transfer the amount to the patient balance (statement workflow trigger).
+CO adjustments post as contractual write-offs, with no patient bill.
+PR adjustments transfer the amount to the patient balance and trigger the statement workflow.
 OA and PI adjustments land in a review queue for investigation.
-Posting systems that flatten all adjustments into a single "adjustment" bucket lose the routing information that determines what happens next.
+Systems that flatten every adjustment into a single "adjustment" bucket lose the routing information that determines what happens next.

 BPR reconciliation before ledger commit.
 Before any posting decision hits the ledger, the system should verify that the sum of all CLP04 payments minus the sum of all PLB adjustments equals BPR02.
-A file that does not balance is a file with a parsing or transmission problem, and individual claim-level decisions should not be trusted until the root cause is identified.
-This check is what most billing software calls "SNIP level 3 balancing," per the X12 implementation guide.
+A file that does not balance has a parsing or transmission problem, and its claim-level numbers cannot be trusted until the root cause is found.
+Most billing software calls this "SNIP level 3 balancing," per the X12 implementation guide.

 Secondary claim generation.
-When a CLP carries a claim status of 2 (adjusted by primary payer) and CLP05 carries a patient responsibility amount, the COB information needed to submit a secondary claim is available in the ERA.
-A posting workflow that captures this data and queues the secondary claim immediately — rather than waiting for staff to notice the balance — reduces the delay between primary payment and secondary submission from weeks to hours.
-When secondary claims are not triggered at posting time, secondary billing gets delayed or missed entirely.
-Per the CAQH index, secondary billing gaps are one of the primary causes of administrative cost in the payment cycle.
+When a CLP carries claim status 2 (adjusted by primary payer) and CLP05 carries a patient responsibility amount, the COB data needed to bill the secondary is already in the ERA.
+A workflow that captures it and queues the secondary at posting time, instead of waiting for staff to notice the balance, cuts the gap between primary payment and secondary submission from weeks to hours.
+When the secondary is not triggered at posting, it gets delayed or missed.
+The CAQH index ties secondary billing gaps to administrative cost in the payment cycle.

 Audit trail and posting record.
-Every posting decision — auto-posted or human-reviewed — should record who initiated the action, when, what the decision was, and what the ERA line said.
-Billing companies need this trail to answer payer audits, explain ledger entries to clients, and document that exception decisions were reviewed rather than silently dropped.
+Every posting decision, auto-posted or human-reviewed, should record who initiated it, when, what the decision was, and what the ERA line said.
+Billing companies need this trail to answer payer audits, explain ledger entries to clients, and show that exceptions were reviewed rather than silently dropped.

 BPR footer reconciliation — why it matters

-BPR reconciliation is the most consistently skipped step in ERA posting, and it is the step most likely to surface a system or transmission problem before it corrupts the ledger.
+BPR reconciliation is the most consistently skipped step in ERA posting, and the one most likely to catch a system or transmission problem before it corrupts the ledger.

-The BPR segment appears once per 835 transaction set, near the top of the file.
-It carries a single dollar amount: the total the payer moved to the bank.
-Everything else in the file is a decomposition of that amount.
-When the decomposition does not add up, something is wrong — either the file was truncated in transmission, a PLB segment was misread, a CLP record was skipped, or the payer generated a malformed file.
+The BPR segment appears once per 835 transaction set, near the top of the file, and carries a single dollar amount: the total the payer moved to the bank.
+Everything else in the file decomposes that amount.
+When the decomposition does not add up, the file was truncated in transmission, a PLB segment was misread, a CLP record was skipped, or the payer generated a malformed file.
 All of these happen in practice.
-A posting system that skips the BPR check and posts CLP records individually will post partial data while looking like it completed successfully.
+A system that skips the BPR check and posts CLP records one by one posts partial data while looking like it succeeded.

 The reconciliation formula, from the 835 transaction balancing specification maintained by the X12 community: